-One mountain climbed (Snowdon), one safari park visited (Woburn), one Theme Park (Gullivers) cycled bikes and gone on many hikes.
+One mountain climbed (Snowdon), one safari park visited (Woburn), one Theme Park (Gullivers), cycled bikes and went on many hikes.

-So we came across a few hurdles that made the challenge hard and, in some cases, impossible.
-Treasure houses and campsites closing for extended periods of time over winter had a big effect on our plans.
+So we encountered a few hurdles that made the challenge hard and, in some cases, impossible.
+Treasure houses and campsites closing for extended periods over winter had a big effect on our plans.

-The logistics of trying to visit a treasure house at the weekend was challenging.
+The logistics of visiting a treasure house at the weekend were challenging.
 With most of the Treasure Houses, over a three-hour journey away from us, with school and work hours thrown into the mix, making travelling at weekends impossible on some occasions.

-We have stayed at some beautiful Camping and Caravanning Sites and really can’t fault any of them.
+We have stayed at some beautiful Camping and Caravanning Sites and can't fault them.
 Helpful staff, beautiful locations, and clean facilities have made for an enjoyable caravanning experience.

 We have stayed at some places that, without the challenge, we would have never visited.
 It's been great discovering new places to explore.

-The Treasures houses have all been an individual, and we have enjoyed visiting them all.
+The Treasures houses have all been individual, and we have enjoyed visiting them all.

-Every Treasure House has made us feel very welcome, so a big thank to them.
+Every Treasure House has made us feel very welcome, so a big thank you to them.

 Before the challenge, we had never been to a Treasure House!